 Family History

 Romsey 5

 North Baddesley 5

 What to do when someone dies?

 An expected death 6

 An unexpected death 6

 How and why might the coroner be involved?
 8

 How do I register the death?
 9

 Registration by declaration 10

 'Tell us once' 10

 What should I tell the children 13

-A man d'a de d'a const
+Arranging a funeral

-Arranging a funeral 1.1
+14

 What are my options?
 14

 Burial or cremation?
 14

 How is the deceased cared for?
 17

 May I see the deceased before the funeral?
 17

 Music & media at a funeral 18

 What happens about flowers / jewellery / donation?
 20

 Do we need to choose a coffin?
 20

 What if the funeral is unusual in any way?
 21

 Can you provide printed service sheets?
 21

 Can I have a record of those that attended?
 21

 Can we carry the coffin?
 21

 What will the funeral cost be?
 22

 After the funeral

 What about the ashes?
 24

 New or existing memorials 24

 Administration of the estate 24

 Bereavement counselling 26